PowerShell/ConsoleGuiTools/README.md

 ## Contributions Welcome!

 We would love to incorporate community contributions into this project.
-If you would like to contribute code, documentation, tests, or bug reports, please read our [Contribution Guide](http://powershell.github.io/GraphicalTools/CONTRIBUTING.html) to learn more.
+If you would like to contribute code, documentation, tests, or bug reports, please read the [development section above](https://github.com/PowerShell/GraphicalTools#development) to learn more.

 ## Microsoft.PowerShell.GraphicalTools Architecture